What You Need To Know About Mobile Payments

 Sean is a technical researcher & writer at Codal, authoring blog posts on topics ranging from UX design to the Internet of Things.
 Working alongside developers, designers, and marketers, Sean helps support the writing team to ensure Codal produces engaging web content of the highest quality.
 When not writing about the latest innovations in app design, Sean can be found cooking, watching old movies, or complaining about the shortcomings of his favorite Philadelphia sports teams.

-The greatest conqueror of the 21st century is not a man, but a device.
+The greatest conqueror of the 21st century isn't a human; it's a device.
 Like the insatiable explorers that came before it, the smartphone has not just invaded our everyday lives—it has almost completely replaced our cameras, our shopping carts, and now, our wallets.

 Services like Samsung Pay or Apple Pay offer the ability to make transactions without ever pulling out a credit card.
 The latter reported a growth rate of one million new users per week at the end of 2016.
 By the end of 2017, experts project mobile payments will hit $721.4 billion.